-According to Chinese astrology, those born in the Year of the Rooster are honest, independent, loyal and trustworthy.
-If you were born in 1921, 1933, 1945, 1957, 1969, 1981, 1993, or 2005, you are a Rooster.
+According to Chinese astrology, those born in the Year of the Rat are adaptable, responsible, cheerful, clever and organized.
+If you were born in 1936, 1948, 1960, 1972, 1984, 1996, or 2008, you are a Rat.

 Although both my husband and I were born in Canada, most of our family (grandparents, parents, uncles and aunts) are immigrants from China, Taiwan or Hong Kong.
 My husband and I try to expose our kids to Chinese culture and traditions as much as we can.
-Chinese New Year is a big holiday for our families and we’ll be spending the week leading up to January 28th celebrating with friends and family.
+Chinese New Year is a big holiday for our families and we’ll be spending the week leading up to January 25th celebrating with friends and family.

 The Lunar New Year is celebrated by the Chinese, Vietnamese, Japanese, Korean, Mongolians and Tibetans.
 Many of the festivities center around food and dishes are chosen because they symbolize health, prosperity, or luck.

 Here are 12 foods and their symbolic meanings that you might find during Lunar or Chinese New Year:

 Usually served whole for New Year meals, a chicken represents family togetherness.

 Also served whole, fish symbolizes abundance.

 Dumplings appear on many New Year menus as they represent increased wealth in the coming year.

 5. Nian Gao (Rice Cake)